 It is the parents'/guardians' responsibility to purchase clothing that complies with the dress code regulations.
 If uncertain about the appropriateness of an outfit, parents should contact the principal before the outfit is worn to school.
+Students who wear clothing that does not comply with the dress code will lose the privilege to dress down on the next dress down day.
 It is also the parents' responsibility to check their children before they leave for school to make sure they are well-groomed and neatly dressed in appropriate school clothing and have appropriate P.E. clothes/shoes when necessary.
 The dress code will be strictly enforced.
 Staff members will check every child's uniform periodically - daily if necessary.